davkal/pocket-datasource/README.md

 ![Screenshot](src/img/pocket-screenshot.png?raw=true)

-## Queries
+## Get started

+1. Download the latest release to your Grafana's `data/plugins` directory.
+2. Restart Grafana
+3. Add Pocket as a datasource
+4. Create a new dashboard with graph panel
+5. Choose one of the following time series
    - Cumulative item counts (unread and archived)
    - Daily adds
    - Daily reads

+Note: Depending on your Pocket activity, you might have to select a long time range to see any results, e.g., Last 2 years.

 ## Authentication with Pocket